DarkAtra/bfme2-modding-utils/README.md

 ```
 mvn clean install
 ```

-The jar files are located in the target folders of the respective applications.
-E.g.: `updater/target/updater.jar`

 **Thanks to the [OpenSage Team](https://github.com/OpenSAGE/OpenSAGE) for providing a reference implementation for most of these formats.**